WICG/dbsc/DBSCE/Overview.md

 - [Kai Song](), Microsoft
 - [Amit Gusain](), Microsoft

-## Participate (to come)
+## Participate (TBD links)

 - [Issue tracker]()
 - [Discussion forum]

 ## Overview

-Device Bound Session Credentials for Enterprise - DBSC(E), is not a separate proposal but an addition to existing [DBSC](https://github.com/wicg/dbsc) proposal to enhance the key generation mechanism and security for enterprise use cases.
+Device Bound Session Credentials for Enterprise - DBSC(E), is not a separate protocol but an addition to the existing [DBSC](https://github.com/wicg/dbsc) proposal to enhance the key generation mechanism and security for enterprise use cases.
 It aims to provide a mechanism for enterprise and advanced browser customers to be able to deploy true device binding for any browser session, hence protecting against session hijacking and credential theft.

 ## Why DBSC(E)?